 Raising Alternative Livestock

 Are alternative livestock hard to raise?
 That depends on several factors including what type of animals you choose, your background and experience, the acreage and facilities you have, and your climate.
-Facilities and building materials are important for any livestock operation, but can be especially challenging for alternative livestock enterprises.
-Some alternative livestock require special fencing or handling facilities, ostriches for example drink water by scooping it so they will need special waterers.
+Facilities and building materials are important for any livestock operation but can be especially challenging for alternative livestock enterprises.
+Some alternative livestock requires special fencing or handling facilities, ostriches for example drink water by scooping it so they will need special waterers.
 Others require special equipment for hauling with extra high sides or a covered roof on the trailer.